Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Eastern Michigan vs. Bowling Green College Football Odds, Plays and Insights

-The Eastern Michigan Eagles (4-3, 0-0 MAC) are 3-point favorites when they visit the Bowling Green Falcons (2-5, 0-0 MAC) in a MAC matchup on Saturday, October 23, 2021 at Doyt L. Perry Stadium.
-The over/under is set at 49 points for the contest.
+Oddsmakers give the Eastern Michigan Eagles (4-3, 0-0 MAC) the edge when they visit the Bowling Green Falcons (2-5, 0-0 MAC) on Saturday, October 23, 2021 in a matchup between MAC foes at Doyt L. Perry Stadium.
+Eastern Michigan is favored by 3 points.
+This matchup has an over/under of 49 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.